 musicians all over Europe.

 Shane is researching Scottish Baroque repertoire and performance techniques and has recorded an album based on Scottish violin music of the 18th Century at the Manoir de Kernault in France.
-She also directs the Victorian-based Evergreen Ensemble, with recent performances at the Melbourne Recital Centre, The Organs of the Ballarat Goldfields Festival, and a tour of Victoria and NSW with the renowned Canadian musicians Chris Norman and David Greenberg.
+She also directs the Victorian-based Evergreen Ensemble, with recent releases on ABC Classic and performances at the Melbourne Recital Centre, The Organs of the Ballarat Goldfields Festival, and a tour of Victoria and NSW with the renowned Canadian musicians Chris Norman and David Greenberg.

 Michael is a Professor at the University of Melbourne, Australia.
 He completed his PhD on aspects of the creative process in Manuel de Falla’s Neoclassical music.
 He has been a research associate at the Instituto Complutense de Ciencias Musicales (Madrid) and at the Archivo Manuel de Falla (Granada), where he was responsible for classifying the composer’s annotations to his library.